For use of the classic UI, please see the AEM 6.3 documentation for reference.

 When the changes are synchronized with the runtime (saved) model, Synched is shown instead.

 Some steps have mandatory fields and/or built in validation.
-When these conditions are not satisfied an error will be shown when you attempt to Sync the model.
+When these conditions are not satisfied an error is shown when you attempt to Sync the model.
 For example, when no participant has been defined for a Participant step:

 When you open a Default and/or Legacy model for editing: